aws-samples/amazon-sagemaker-build-train-deploy/README.md

 # End-to-End Machine Learning with Amazon SageMaker

-In this workshop, you will go through the steps required to build a machine learning application on AWS.
-You will perform an iteration of the machine learning process to build, train, and deploy a model using Amazon SageMaker.
-You will then deploy a HTTP API using Amazon API Gateway and AWS Lambda to perform prediction (inference) from a web client.
-Finally, you will automate the machine learning workflow using Amazon SageMaker Pipelines.
+In this workshop, you will go through the steps required to build a machine learning application on AWS using Amazon SageMaker.

+You will learn how to start experimentation in the SageMaker Studio environment using a familiar Jupyter notebook experience, use Amazon SageMaker Processing Jobs for the preprocessing step, leverage Amazon SageMaker Training Jobs for the training step, deploy the model, and build an HTTP endpoint to serve inference requests.
+You will also learn how to automate the preprocessing and training step using Amazon SageMaker Pipelines.

 ## The Machine Learning Process